techidaily/site-android-location-track/source/_posts/in-2024-9-best-phone-monitoring-apps-for-infinix-hot-40i-drfone-by-drfone-virtual-android.md

 ![sensitive information](https://images.wondershare.com/drfone/article/2024/02/anti-tracker-software-2.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In today’s digital era, where identity theft is rampant everywhere, privacy matters the most.
 Keeping our personal data away from public access is the least we can do to protect ourselves.
 That’s why you should consider installing anti-tracker software on your devices.
 Somehow, it can give you an assurance that the sensitive information you share online is not out in the open.
 But, of course, choose the best anti-tracking software that is powerful enough to do that for you.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YfEPmG_O6F8?si=93ZTVtH_zjFRz5eh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### It keeps your browsing history private